Is It Time To Accept Cryptocurrency As Payment For eCommerce

 The disruption of the financial services industry has naturally spilled over into the eCommerce landscape.
 According to our friends at fortunly.com, retailers represent the largest group of non-bankers that provides fin-tech solutions to consumers.
 What do you think about cryptocurrency as a payment for eCommerce?

-One of the boldest moves made by advanced tech-driven online merchants thus far is the adoption of cryptocurrency.
+The-News-Spy reports that one of the boldest moves made by advanced tech-driven online merchants thus far is the adoption of cryptocurrency.
 This phenomenon is crucial, for it is an important step to finally ending the decades-long era of fiat money, which is not backed by any asset with real value and is constantly being manipulated by central banks.

 So, should you begin integrating crypto options (in addition to credit cards and digital wallets) into your points of sale?
 The answer is not exactly straightforward.